JessFreak/to_do_web_app/back/REDME.md

-# Backend part of Extrums test task
+# Backend part of TODO web app

 The goal of this app is creating the project by these instructions:
 Create backend app using ExpressJs library - Setup any type of database: Mongo, Redis, MySQL, Sqlite, or any which you prefer - add 2 endpoints, first one to store and 2nd one to pull your data from backend